paulz92/Portfolio/README.md

 Welcome to the build site of my improved portfolio!
 If you were directed here from my prior portfolio, enhancements include:

+MVP:
 - React.js will be the backbone of this portfolio
 - SPA, much faster load times
 - A more friendly UI/UX
-- Clean, non-overwhelming transitions and animations
 - Ability to filter through projects by tech
 - Modals!
 For project info.
 I'm excited about this one if you couldn't tell.

+Nice To Haves:
+- Clean, non-overwhelming transitions and animations
 - Maybe a game...not quite part of MVP but I have some ideas

 ## Target Completion